Bradnowak/Elastiget/README.md

 # Elastiget

-Python wrapper for getting data out of elastic and storing it locally.
+Python wrapper for getting data out of a remote elastic instance and storing it locally.